bye bye baby clothes!

 In a couple of hours, the folks from Hannah Home (a local non-profit organization that collects discards for battered women and abused children) were going to load up this stuff and give it to needy families and thrift stores.
 "He who gives to the poor will not lack," I told myself.

 After Paul drove off to work, I went out and looked through the bags and boxes one last time.
-On top was a slightly stained newborn-sized T-shirt with a clown face that I painted for my daughter (who was almost ten years old at the time).
+On top was a slightly stained newborn-sized T-shirt with a clown face that I painted for my daughter.
 All three of my kids wore this shirt when they were babies.
 Feeling no guilt, I tucked the T-shirt in my pocket.

-I knew there wasn't a practical need for the clothes, but I had an emotional need for them because they represented my kids when they were young and innocent and untouched by the hurt and frustrations of growing up.
+I knew there wasn't a practical reason to keep the clothes, I just wanted them because they represented my kids when they were babies and were untouched by the hurts and frustrations of growing up.

-The gentlemen from Hannah Home eventually arrived, put part of my memories in the back of their truck and drove off.
-I wiped tears and remembered in chapter three of John, John said, "A man can receive nothing unless it has been given to him from heaven."
+The gentlemen from Hannah Home eventually arrived, put my memories in the back of their truck, and then drove off.
+I wiped off my tears and remembered in chapter three of John, John said, "A man can receive nothing unless it has been given to him from heaven."

-Those boxes and sacks of clothes were proof of the blessings I received from heaven; God gave me three wonderful children and I should pass the clothing on to bless others.
+Those boxes and sacks of clothes were proof of the blessings I received from heaven; God gave me three wonderful children and I am glad I chose to pass on their old clothing on to bless others.
 I learned something else from this experience, too.

 Giving most of our baby things to the poor was a good indicator that I would become pregnant and almost a year later, we welcomed Baby Jake to our family.
-This was a definite enforcement of John's words and of course Jake looked great in the clown T-shirt.
+This was a definite enforcement of John's words and of course Jake looked great in that clown T-shirt!

 Stay tuned for more SouthernAngel devotionals!